 A fish reposes near the surface of a calm water, its scales reflecting endless grades of light, tessellating iridescence.
-This detailed fish charm brings the ocean to its wearer, and venerate the relation between sea and land by offering a portrait in earth's precious metals and stones.
+This detailed fish charm returns the wearer to the ocean, honoring the relationship between land and sea through an aquatic portrait in earth's precious metals and stones.

-Sterling silver or gold vermeil fish with precious stone inlay eye
+Sterling silver or gold vermeil fish with precious stone eye

 Charm is 1" in length